guiyuanju/codebeats/IMPLEMENTATION.md

 ## Architecture

-CodeBeats uses a simple, direct architecture for real-time audio synthesis and keyboard input.
+CodeBeats uses a simple, direct architecture for real-time audio synthesis and keyboard input, with both command-line and GUI interfaces.

 ### Core Components